Window of the World (Changsha)

 The Window of the World is a theme park located in Changsha, Hunan, China.
 It has about 50 reproductions of some of the most famous tourist attractions in the world squeezed into 40 hectares.

 History

 The Window of the World was founded in 1997 by Hunan Dianguang Media co., LTD, Overseas Chinese Town Limited and China Travel Service (Hong Kong).
-As at 30 June 2016 Overseas Chinese Town Limited owned 25% stake.
+As of 30 June 2016 Overseas Chinese Town Limited owned 25% stake.